About Us

 Coming and Growing

 FODAR has grown from a small regional festival to its current position as one of the major dance festivals in Canada.
-Under the Artistic Direction of award-winning Canadian choreographer Randy Glynn, FODAR has presented a diverse selection of excellence in contemporary dance from across the country, as well as remounted productions of Canadian modern dance classics.
+Under the Artistic Direction of Canadian choreographer Randy Glynn, FODAR presents a diverse selection of excellence in contemporary dance from across the country, as well as remounted productions of Canadian modern dance classics.

-As our audience base has expanded, so has our community support and we are thankful for the growing list of donors, sponsors and public partners who help us bring FODAR to the Annapolis Valley.
+As our audience base has expanded, so has our community support and we are thankful for the donors, sponsors and public partners who help us bring FODAR to the Annapolis Valley.

 Acknowledgement